 Sherry brings a deep love of nature along with her more than 30 years of experience as a naturalist, geographer and expedition leader.
 She has worked in the national, provincial and regional park systems as well as museums in British Columbia.More > UPCOMING TOURS >

 Sherry Glanville is a member of the Winnipeg Art Gallery Volunteer Associates.
 As a painter, Sherry’s travel interests focus on art and its place in the lives of people from other cultures.
 Bill Glanville has travelled extensively professionally and personally for over 40 years.
 As a team, Bill and Sherry have coordinated and hosted 14 travel tours for WAG.More > UPCOMING TOURS >

 A keen Rajasthani horse polo player, Shiv Pratap Singh is involved in the preservation and curation of the region’s art and architecture including his family’s holdings.
-His extensive personal connections to people and places ensure very special insider moments for our travellers.More > UPCOMING TOURS >
+His extensive personal connections to people and places ensure very special insider moments for our travellers.More > NO UPCOMING TOURS AT THIS TIME.

 Sid and Joan

 Sid Cross (LLB’62) is the Honorary President globally for The International Wine & Food Society.
 Sid is a passionate educator and student of wine and food judging the Canadian Culinary Championships, Gold Medal Plates, and the Lt.
 Gov. Awards for Excellence in BC wines.
 Joan Cross is a Past President of the Vancouver branch of the IWFS, an editor of “Vancouver Cooks 2” and foodie extraordinaire.More > NO UPCOMING TOURS AT THIS TIME.